Scarlet002/Vehicle-Registry/README.md

-# Rejestr pojazdów
+# Vehicle Registry

-Aplikacja desktopowa WPF z wykorzystaniem MVVM i EF Core do zarządzania rejestrem pojazdów.
+A WPF desktop application using MVVM and EF Core for managing a vehicle registry.

-## Funkcjonalności
+## Features

-- Pełny CRUD pojazdów
+- Full CRUD for vehicles
-- Zarządzanie przeglądami i ubezpieczeniami
+- Management of inspections and insurances
-- Historia zmian pojazdu
+- Vehicle change history
-- Wyszukiwanie po wszystkich kolumnach
+- Search across all columns
-- Automatyczny zapis edycji w DataGrid
+- Automatic saving of edits in DataGrid
-- Walidacja danych
+- Data validation

-## Technologie
+## Technologies

 - C# / .NET 8
 - WPF + XAML